bionca22/ObsidianSync/Air flow/Airflow 101/Why Orchestration.md

 ## Who Uses?

-**Data Scientist:** Needs to process and analyze new data serts as they arrive, and generate insigths and visualizations automatically.
+**Data Scientist:** Needs to process and analyze new data sets as they arrive, and generate insigths and visualizations automatically.

 **Data Engeneer:** Need to resolve the error on yesterday's pipeline run and backfill the data.